Blog Nutrition Food Cravings Chart: What Cravings Mean And What To Eat Instead

 Fatty or oily foods Calcium deficiency Spinach, kale, okra, broccoli, oranges, almonds, milk, sesame seeds

-Soda and other carbonated drinks Calcium deficiency Mustard greens, broccoli, kale, tulips greens, sesame, legumes, cheese
+Soda and other carbonated drinks Calcium deficiency Mustard greens, broccoli, kale, sesame seeds, legumes, cheese

 Salty snacks Chloride deficiency Sea salt, celery, tomatoes, olives

-Salty snacks Stress hormones fluctuations Leafy green veggies, B vitamins, vitamin C, breathing exercises, meditation, self-care
+Stress hormones fluctuations Leafy green vegetables, B vitamins, vitamin C

 Coffee Sodium chloride (salt) deficiency Sea salt, regular table salt, kombucha, apple cider vinegar, seaweed

-Sugary sweets Low blood sugar (hypoglycemia) Quinoa, fruits, legumes, cinnamon, raisins
+Sugary sweets Low blood sugar (hypoglycemia) *Check blood sugar if diabetic

-Sugary sweets Tryptophan deficiency Sweet potato, raisins, oatmeal, spinach, pumpkins seeds, sunflower seeds
+Tryptophan deficiency Sweet potato, raisins, oatmeal, spinach, pumpkin seeds, sunflower seeds

-Alcohol Protein deficiency Legumes such as beans, lentils, peas, soybeans, leafy greens, nuts, seeds, eggs, fish, poultry, beef
+Alcohol Protein deficiency Beans, lentils, peas, soybeans, leafy greens, nuts, seeds, eggs, fish, poultry, beef

 Pasta or baked foods Chromium deficiency Cinnamon, grapes, tomato, onion, apples, lettuce, sweet potato